adysis14/Secure-Elect/README.md

-# Aadhaar Voting
+# Secure-Elect
-Aadhaar Based voting system using blockchain technology Project implemented as part of Rajasthan Hackathron
+Aadhaar Based voting system using blockchain technology Project implemented as part of our final year major project at BBDEC

 ## Description